Sales Agent: Case Study

 Discovery

-Results that pass are written to a staging file.
-The agent does not touch HubSpot, email, or anything external at this stage.
-Discovery is read-only.
+Results that pass are written to a staging JSON file.
+The Haiku agent does not touch HubSpot, email, or anything external at this stage.
+Discovery is read-only and fast by design, using a cheaper model to keep token costs low.

 Enrichment

-Apollo.io Hunter.ioAt 7:00AM, a second agent reads the staging file and enriches each lead.
+Apollo.io Hunter.ioAt 7:00AM, the Sonnet synthesis agent reads the staging file and enriches each lead.
 High-priority signals, the ones with a named decision maker visible in the press, clear pain, and evidence of budget, go to Apollo first.
 The agent searches for the COO, VP of Operations, CTO, or Head of AI at that company and pulls back a verified email.

 Medium signals go to Hunter for a domain search.
 This surfaces whoever is most contactable at that organization without burning Apollo credits on a weaker signal.

-Credits are capped daily to stay within free tier limits.
-Apollo gets four lookups per day, Hunter gets three.
+Hunter is capped at 15 lookups per day.
 If a lead cannot be enriched today, it waits.
-There is no point sending an email to a generic info@ address.
+There is no point sending an email to a generic info@ address, and there is no point blowing daily quotas on leads that do not meet threshold.

 CRM

 HubSpotEvery verified contact gets pushed to HubSpot automatically.
 A contact record is created with the email, title, and company.
 A deal is opened in the pipeline at the first stage.
-A note is attached to the contact with the buying signal, the source URL, and a suggested outreach angle: one sentence explaining why this person, at this company, at this moment.
+A note is attached to the contact with the buying signal, the source URL, and the outreach angle.

-The outreach draft is generated at this stage too, based on the signal and the contact details.
-The agent writes a short, plain email, not a template, not a sequence.
-One email that references something real about why we reached out.
+The T1 outreach draft is also generated at this stage, based on the signal and the contact details.
+The agent writes a short, plain email that references something real about why this person was found.
+It does not go into the sequence engine until a human approves it in Signal.

-When it sends, it goes through Resend with tracking enabled.
+When it sends, it goes through Gmail SMTP via nodemailer.
 Every send is logged with a unique message ID tied to the HubSpot contact record.
-The sender is info@montebelle.com, a verified domain, not a free inbox.
+The sender is a verified domain, not a free inbox.

-We are notified only on events that matter: an open from a warm lead, a click, or a bounce.
+We are notified only on events that matter: a reply from a warm lead, a Cal.com booking, or a bounce that halts a sequence.
 The system stays silent otherwise.
-There is no daily report to read, no dashboard to check.
+There is no daily dashboard to check.
 The signal reaches us when something worth acting on happens.

 Dog-fooding